 Benefits are generally calculated according to your average indexed monthly earnings, which include up to 35 years of your highest-earning years.
 The SSA then applies a formula to determine your primary insurance amount.

 The amount of money retirees actually receive depends partially on their age.
-Though you can start getting Social Security retirement payments at 62 years old, the longer you wait to claim Social Security, the higher your payments will be (until age 70).
+Though you can start getting Social Security retirement payments at 62 years old, the longer you wait to claim Social Security, the higher your payments will be (until age 70, when the increases stop).

 More from Money: